razor-network/oracle-node/README.md

 Password:
 ```

+### Before staking on Razor Network, please ensure your account has eth and RAZOR.
+For RAZOR, please use the faucet here - https://razorscan.io/dashboard/faucet

 ### Stake

 If you have a minimum of 1000 razors in your account, you can stake those using the stake command.